YOURLS/website/src/guide/advanced/public-shortening.md

 YOURLS itself isn't much of a resource eater.
 The CPU load is virtually null and a redirection costs nothing.
 There's only a small SQL cost: each redirection generates 2 `read` queries and 2 `write` queries.
 Use these numbers to estimate what your web hosting is capable of.

-If you need further tweaking, you can install cache plugins or disable the logging - read the README.
+If you need further tweaking, you can install cache plugins or disable the logging - see [Configuration](/guide/essentials/configuration).